 What’s FAFSA Verification?

-Verification is a federal financial aid process that ensures the information submitted on a student’s Free Application for Federal Student Aid (FAFSA®) is correct.
-If you’ve been selected for FAFSA verification, don’t worry─it doesn’t mean you’ve made a mistake.
+Verification is a federal financial aid process that ensures the information submitted on the Free Application for Federal Student Aid (FAFSA®) is correct.
+If you’ve been selected for FAFSA verification, don’t worry—it doesn’t mean you’ve made a mistake.
 This is a routine part of the financial aid process every year for many students across the country.

 The verification process involves submitting documents such as tax transcripts and W-2 forms so the financial aid office at your college can see that the information on these documents matches your FAFSA application.
-The goal of verification is to make sure federal financial aid is going to students who truly need it.
-Colleges are required to resolve outstanding verification items to secure your financial aid funds.
+Providing the documentation your school asks for by the school’s deadline ensures you will receive federal student aid you’ve been awarded.
+Colleges are required to resolve outstanding verification items.

 How do I know if I’ve been selected for financial aid verification?